 Trailblazing Teaching, Mentoring, And Research

-The campaign will provide $140 million in new resources to continue to recruit and retain the most talented faculty, professors who thrive in Wesleyan’s distinctive teacher–scholar culture.
+The campaign has provided $124 million so far in new resources to continue to recruit and retain the most talented faculty, professors who thrive in Wesleyan’s distinctive teacher–scholar culture.
 These resources will also support student and faculty endeavors in signature programs.
 You can support trailblazing teaching, mentoring, and research by establishing a professorship, making a gift to help endow innovative academic programs, and through your annual Wesleyan Fund gift.

 Wesleyan students pursue a self-directed curriculum and have remarkable opportunities to work with professors who are leaders in their fields.
 The way is opened to intellectual independence here.
 Wesleyan Fund gifts support educational collaboration from first year writing-intensive seminars, through summer research fellowships, to capstone experiences such as senior theses, essays, performances, and exhibits.